jlchamaa/jlchamaa.github.io/_projects/sportsmap.md

 ---
-layout: default
+layout: project
 permalink: /projects/sportsmap
 title: Sports Map
 imagelink: "https://i.imgur.com/JVPQfrsl.jpg"
-tilecolor: "207, 0, 15"
+tilecolor: "240,52,52"
+tagline: LED backlit map which syncs with live sports scores
 ---
-# LED Live Sports Map

 I couldn't tell you where the idea came from, but it combined my love of maps, sports, LEDs, and programming, and it's one of the projects that I am most proud of.

 <video id="vid" style="width: 100%; max-width: 600px;" preload="auto" muted="muted" loop="loop" autoplay="autoplay">